skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries/build.md

 }
 ```

+Name the policy **`webadminpermissionboundary`**

 !!! question
 	* What do you attach the permission boundary to?
+	* How does a permissions boundary differ from a standard IAM policy?
 	* How could you test the permissions boundary at this point?
-	* From the standpoint of the policy language and how it is presented in the console, how does a permissions boundary differ from a standard IAM policy?

 ## Task 3 <small>Update the permission policy for the webadmin to incorporate the permissions boundary condition</small>

 ### Walk Through

-You now need to update the policy you created in Task 1 with the permissions boundary condition.
+Create a policy that references the permissions boundary we just created.
 It is recommended that you just create a new policy and use the example below.

 Note that the policy below contains two additional sections (the last two sections) that we did not address in the earlier tasks.
-The additions are focused on denying the ability to change or delete the permission policy or the permissions boundary.
-Also the policy below includes the permissions boundary conditions.
+The additions are focused on denying the ability to change or delete the permission policy and the permissions boundary.

-* Name the new policy **`webadminpermissionpolicy`** and attach it to the webadmin user.
-Remove the earlier policy you added during the testing.
-* When you are done the **webadmin** user should have only three policies attached: webadminpermissionpolicy, IAMReadOnlyAccess & AWSLambdaReadOnlyAccess.

 !!! hint
 	[permissions boundaries](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html): The question marks **`????`** in the resource elements below should be replaced with something that could act as a resource restriction.